diffix/pg_diffix/README.md

 ### Restricted features and extensions

-At access levels other than `direct`, various data and features built into PostgreSQL are restricted, as they might leak sensitive information.
-Among others, the following restrictions are imposed:
+At access levels other than `direct`, various data and features built into PostgreSQL are restricted.
+Among others:

 1. Issue utility statements like `COPY` and `ALTER TABLE`, beside a few allowlisted ones, are not allowed (unless superuser).
 2. Data in the `pg_catalog` schema like `pg_stats`, `pg_user_functions`, or `pg_class` is not accessible (unless superuser).